Andrew joined the Cranfield Trust as Chair of Trustees in January 2018. He is Managing Director of

 Gaynor has had a long career in the voluntary sector, focusing strongly on developing and running associations and networks, nationally and internationally, and the promotion of philanthropy and effective funding for the sector.
-She is trustee of several charities including Child Poverty Action Group and others very local to her home in North London.
+She is trustee of several charities including London Community Foundation and others very local to her home in North London.

 Dr Stephanie Hussels joined our Trustee Board in 2017.
 Stephanie teaches at Cranfield University on executive, graduate, and doctoral levels on entrepreneurship, entrepreneurial finance, family business and quantitative research methods.
 Her current research focuses on entrepreneurial resilience, family business and business survival.
 Stephanie has written several prize winning case studies and is now frequently asked to give talks about case study writing and teaching.
 Stephanie has also been an invited member of the judging panel for the National Business Awards, the Great British Entrepreneur Awards, Growth Investor Award and the Case Centre Awards Competition.
 She has also been an external mentor at JLAB, the John Lewis incubator.